Our human rights focus hero image

 As a consumer co-operative, people are at the heart of everything we do.
 A changing environment and food system can bring uncertainty for the people involved in producing the food we love, so it’s more important than ever that we do what we can to make sure everyone gets a fair deal.

 We believe that respecting human rights is a shared responsibility.
 That’s why we work with our suppliers to ensure everyone involved in producing our products is treated fairly.
 We understand that human rights issues can be systemic and require long-term sustainable improvements to address root causes and drive change.
 We also recognise the limitations of relying solely on audits in identifying risks to labour rights, therefore we have a comprehensive programme in place to tackle the issues on the ground with suppliers and other organisations around the world.
-Read more about our capacity building programme here.
+Read more about our capacity building programme here

 Our human rights commitment

 We are committed to supporting the Universal Declaration of Human Rights and protecting the fundamental rights of workers in our supply chain.
-In line with this, our ‘Sound Sourcing Code of Conduct’ sets out the workplace and employment standards that we strenuously apply across our supply base, which is based on the Ethical Trading Initiative (ETI) Base Code and core international labour standards.
+In line with this, our ‘Sound Sourcing Code of Conduct’ sets out the workplace and employment standards that we strenuously apply across our supply base, which is based on the Ethical Trading Initiative (ETI) Base Code and other core international labour standards.

 Our priority labour rights risks